Friendseeker/EasyScraper/README.md

 - run it in Intellj
 - type in the path to your downloaded HTML
 - open the MovieLog.csv file and ENJOY!

+# Notes

+- This program may require Maven to be enablied on your end.
+- I only tested this program with Firefox Mac.
+Piazza may return different HTML for different user agents such that the program breaks.
+Please post an issue stating your browser and operating system, if you encounter any problem using this program.